jacwah/pcalc/README.md

 Run with -h to see full option reference.

-`pcalc -h`
+`$ pcalc -h`

 ## Contact

 Pcalc is developed by Jacob Wahlgren and licensed under the MIT License.
-See LICESE more information.
+See LICENSE more information.

-You can reach me at jacob.wahlgen at gmail.
+You can reach me at jacob.wahlgren on gmail.